ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e02/typos.md

    * Write your name on your notes sheet, and your yellow sheet.

 * (1a)  "What is the specific problem that <s>arises</s> <b>would arise if `pytest.appprox` were not used</b>"
+* (3) Answer ONLY with what you would TYPE.
+Do NOT include any shell prompt.
+If you would not TYPE it, don't write it.